-Essential and Non-Essential
+Essential vs. Non-Essential

 “When I found GO!
 DAILY DEFENCE™ Chicken recipe, and saw it was made in Canada, I bought the bag and have never looked back.
 The first thing I noticed was the change in Bailey’s coat, it had a softness and shine to it that wasn’t there before.
 Her teeth are in great shape.”